klogging/klogging.io/docs/java/slf4j.md

 :::note
-IntelliJ IDEA will highlight message templates in SLF4J logging method calls because they are not the positional `{}` placeholders used by SLF4J.
+IntelliJ IDEA will highlight message templates in SLF4J logging method calls because they are not the positional `{}` anchors used by SLF4J.

 ![IntelliJ highlight message for message template](../../static/img/slf4j-intellij-message.png)
 :::

 :::caution
-Klogging does not currently support messages containing both SLF4J placeholders and message template holes.
+Using both SLF4J formatting and message templates in the same log statement might result in unexpected behaviour.
 :::

 ### MDC